daslef/ithub-itday-april-refine/tutorial/routing/navigation/react-router/index.md

     sorters: { initial: [{ field: "id", order: "asc" }] },
   });

-  // You can also use methods like show or list to trigger navigation.
-  // We're using url methods to provide more semantically correct html.
-  // highlight-next-line
   const { showUrl, editUrl } = useNavigation();

   /* ... */